 While there is no maximum amount for which to apply, typical grants range from $250-$750.
 Funds are limited and grant amounts are decided in part based on the intention to support as many student initiatives as possible.
 Students will typically receive $500 to support Winter Term internships and $750 for summer experiences.
 If a group of students wishes to apply for a grant from this fund, all student names may be included on one application.

 For more information and to apply, please download and complete a FY15 CCCS grant application and proposed budget.
-Sample budget also available.
-If your project or request will require missing any classes, complete an absence approval form.
+You may wish to review the sample budget.
+If your project or request will require missing any classes, please complete an absence approval form.

 Completed forms should be returned by mail or email to Tiffany Sargent, Director, Community Engagement.
 Please note that the forms should be submitted well in advance of when the funds are needed.
 Processing of requests and checks may take 2-3 weeks.

 CCCS grants promote international civic engagement initiatives not otherwise fully funded by a department or student organization budget.

 The Facilities Services Maintenance and Operations division is a cohesive, dedicated group of employees trained and experienced in every principal trade required for the maintenance of campus facilities.
 This team of individuals creates and sustains our environment in a manner consistent with Middlebury's educational mission.

 Our primary services include: